 Supersonic projectiles, such as a fired gun shell or kinetic energy weapon, create a bow shock wave along the line of fire.
 A bow shock wave is an impulsive sound caused by a projectile exceeding the speed of sound (for more explanation, see Appendix D, Acoustic and Explosive Concepts).
 The bow shock wave itself travels at the speed of sound in air.
-The projectile bow shock wave created in air by a shell in flight at supersonic speeds propagates in a cone (generally about 65°) behind the projectile in the direction of fire (Pater, 1981).
+The projectile bow shock wave created in air by a shell in flight at supersonic speeds propagates in a cone (generally about 65°) behind the projectile in the direction of fire (U.S. Department of the Navy, 1981).
 Exposure to the bow shock wave is very brief.

-Projectiles from a 5 in./54 gun would travel at approximately 2,600 ft./sec, and the associated bow shock wave is subjectively described as a "crack" noise (Pater, 1981).
-Measurements of a 5 in. projectile shock wave ranged from 140 to 147 dB re 20 μ Pa SPL peak taken at the ground surface at 0.59 NM distance from the firing location and 10° off the line of fire for safety (approximately 190 m from the shell's trajectory) (Pater, 1981).
+Projectiles from a 5 in./ 54 caliber gun would travel at approximately 2,600 ft./sec, and the associated bow shock wave is subjectively described as a "crack" noise (U.S. Department of the Navy, 1981).
+Measurements of a 5 in. projectile shock wave ranged from 140 to 147 dB re 20 μ Pa SPL peak taken at the ground surface at 0.59 NM distance from the firing location and 10° off the line of fire for safety (approximately 190 m from the shell's trajectory) (U.S. Department of the Navy, 1981).

 Hyperkinetic projectiles may travel up to and exceed approximately six times the speed of sound in air, or about 6,500 ft./second (U.S. Department of the Navy, 2014).
-For a hyperkinetic projectile sized similar to the 5-in. shell, peak pressures would be expected to be several dB higher than those described for the 5-in. projectile above, following the model in Pater (1981).
+For a hyperkinetic projectile sized similar to the 5-in. shell, peak pressures would be expected to be several dB higher than those described for the 5-in. projectile above, following the model in U.S. Department of the Navy (1981).